Stephanielpt/Flix/README.md

 # Project 2 - Flix

 Flix is a movies app using the [The Movie Database API](http://docs.themoviedb.apiary.io/#).
+On github my master branch might be a bit off because I messed with the branch and github, but if it says master branch then it has the right code  :)

 Time spent: 23 hours spent in total